curiosdevcookie/Programming-Elixir-by-Dave-Thomas/exercises_and_solutions/chapter_8_data_structures/data_structures.md

 iex(3)> a_name
 iex(4)> %{ name: _, height: _ } = person
 %{height: 1.88, name: "Dave"}
-#Destructuring is used to extract the height value, which is used to filter the results.
+#Destructuring is used to extract the height and name values, which is used to filter the results.
 iex(5)> %{ name: "Dave" } = person
 %{height: 1.88, name: "Dave"}
 iex(6)> %{ name: _, weight: _ } = person